General Storage Information

 - Lamps: Pack lamp shades separately; use blank paper to wrap lamp shades and other property that may be damaged by ink stains from regular newsprint.

-- Furniture: Stand sofas and mattresses on end; disassemble beds; wrap legs in wrapping paper; keep upholstery off floor; place loose, light plastic dust covers or sheets over furniture.
+- Furniture: Stand sofas and mattresses on end; disassemble beds; wrap legs in wrapping paper; keep upholstery off floor; place loose, light non-plastic dust covers or sheets over furniture.

 - Treat leather items with a leather conditioner before you store them.